wbrozonowicz/wbrozonowicz.github.io/_posts/2022-08-16-react-useEffect-hook.md

 - "cleanUp function here"
 - "handle change here"

+But when We unmount component We will get only:
+- "cleanUp function here"

 Note: if effect is fired twice with empty array, try to delete in index.js tag: "<React.StrictMode>".
 If it is fired more then one it could also be the effect of :